Scaling and Luescher Term in a non-Abelian (2+1)d SU$(2)$ Quantum Link Model: Methods

 \section{Methods}

-The primary method used in this paper are \textit{matrix product states} (MPS) which are then used to determine the ground state with the density matrix renormalization group (DMRG) algorithm.
+The primary method used in this paper is \textit{matrix product states} (MPS) which are then used to determine the ground state with the density matrix renormalization group (DMRG) algorithm.
 MPS approximates the wave function of a 1-dimensional lattice system by using singular value decomposition (SVD) to split the tensor of the coefficient of the full state in the product basis into one smaller tensor for each site.
 During this process singular values up to a certain combined size are neglected thus truncating the state efficiently.
 The number of remaining singular values $\chi$ is known as the \textit{bond dimension}.
 The MPS ansatz also provides a highly efficient algorithm for evaluating similarly truncated \textit{matrix product operators} (MPOs) on these states particularly for a local or almost local Hamiltonian.
 This is then utilized by the DMRG algorithm which, beginning at a starting state minimizes the energy of the state in terms of two neighbouring tensors per step while sweeping through the lattice.
 In practice, it has proven efficient to start this algorithm at small bond dimensions in order to quickly converge near the desired state and then successively increase the bond dimension to improve the approximation.
 This method has the risk to converge to local minima.
 To mitigate this, the Hamiltonian is in some sweeps perturbed by a random noise term.
 For more information on both MPS and DMRG the authors recommend \cite{Schollwoeck:2010uqf}.
 In this paper MPS will be applied to two-dimensional lattices.
-This can be understood as transforming a two-dimensional system of a nearest-neighbour Hamiltonian that is small in the second direction into a 1-dimensional system where the Hamiltonian now has a range that is given by the original systems extend in the second direction.
-While this slows DMRG and requires much higher bond dimensions of the MPS, the method remains viable.
+This can be understood as transforming a two-dimensional system of a nearest-neighbour Hamiltonian that is small in the second direction into a 1-dimensional system where the Hamiltonian now has a range that is given by the original system's extent in the second direction.
+While this slows the DMRG, the method remains viable in particular for limited extents in the second direction, as long as one can afford the higher bond dimensions required.

 The Hamiltonian from the previous section is simulated in $(2+1)$D using the DMRG implementation from the ITensor~\cite{Fishman:2020gel} library for the Julia programming language~\cite{Bezanson:2014pyv}.
 Gauss' law is enforced by introducing a penalty term in the Hamiltonian that lifts the unphysical states out of the low-energy spectrum.
 From the $64$ possible configurations of the even site basis around an odd site the Gauss' law breaking ones are selected and an additional mass of $\kappa$ is added to them. $\kappa$ must then be tuned such that the expectation value of the prohibited configurations vanishes in the result.